scottt/chrome-extension-dead-simple-url-redirector/README.md

 ./SETUP example.com MAPPINGS-EXAMPLE
 ```

-This generates `manifest.json` and `background.js`.
+* This generates `manifest.json`, `background.js` and `url-redirector-<YOUR_DOMAIN>.zip`

-Next:
-1. Audit the generated code
+* The zip file is for Firefox.
+Chrome only needs the first two files.

- * Start from the permissions claimed in the generated `manifest.json`
+Next, audit the generated `manifest.json` and `background.js`.
+Start from the permissions claimed in `manifest.json` ([manifest.json.in](manifest.json.in))

+To Load the Extension in Chrome:
 1. Go to `chrome://extensions`
 1. Enable "Developer mode"
 1. Load unpacked -> select directory containing this code
 1. Test that the URL redirections work

+For Firefox:
+1. Go to `about:debugging`
+1. Load Temporary Add-on
+1. Select `manifest.json`
+1. See [Firefox.md](Firefox.md) on how to get a signed XPI file that you don't need to manually load each time you restart Firefox

 # Develoment Process
 * [Chrome Extensions Getting Started Tutorial](https://developer.chrome.com/extensions/getstarted)